What is Deep Cleaning?

 A lot of individuals anticipate for deep cleaning, but they are not quite sure of what the procedure entails and what to expect from it.
 Some, on the other hand, dread this procedure, due to the fear of the strange noise, jaw discomfort.

-Deep cleaning is also referred to as gum therapy, and it involves cleaning between the teeth and gums, down to the roots.
+Deep cleaning is also known to as gum therapy, and it involves cleaning between the teeth and gums, down to the roots.
 A deep cleaning may take several visits before completing the treatment, to ensure that the gum disease is completely gone.

 To help you understand better, this is how deep cleaning helps in the treatment of gum and periodontal diseases.